pnderitu/DUK_Automated_Curation/README.md

 - Gradability
 - Known_Laterality_Retinal (*For Retinal_Field and Gradability models*)
    - With 'Yes' to indicate retinal images of known laterality
-- PID (*optional unique identifier column if multiple samples form the same patient*)
+- PID (*optional unique identifier column if multiple samples from the same patient*)

 **If predicting then the following columns must be present**